Rex Patrick

-Rex Lyall Patrick (born 8 May 1967) is an Australian politician who served as a Senator for South Australia from November 2017 until June 2022.
+Rex Lyall Patrick (born 8 May 1967) is an Australian politician.
+He served as a Senator for South Australia from November 2017 until June 2022.
 He was appointed to the Senate to fill a casual vacancy caused by the resignation of Nick Xenophon.
-He joined the Senate as member of the Centre Alliance party, though in August 2020 he left the party and became an independent.
+He joined the Senate as member of the Centre Alliance party, but in August 2020 left the party and became an independent.
 He created the Rex Patrick Team party in January 2021 and sat in parliament as its only member for the duration of his term.

-Before entering politics, Patrick was a businessman and senior business executive officer, as well as a submariner in the Royal Australian Navy.
+Before entering politics, Patrick served as a submariner in the Royal Australian Navy, then was a businessman and senior business executive officer.

-Early life
+Early life and education

-Patrick was born in New Zealand and moved to South Australia as a child.
-He attended school in Whyalla then joined the Royal Australian Navy.
+Patrick was born on 8 May 1967 in Whakatane, New Zealand.
+He moved to South Australia as a child, attending school in Whyalla then joining the Royal Australian Navy.

 Early career

 Patrick served in the Royal Australian Navy from 1983 to 1994.
 He trained as an electronic technician and volunteered for submarine service.
 He served on several Oberon-class submarines before being selected and posted as a member of the trials crew of the first Collins-class submarine at Osborne in Adelaide.

 From 1995 to 2008, Patrick worked for Sonartech Atlas as a project manager.
 The company was focused on the design and development of sonar systems.

 In 2008, Patrick started a company called Acoustic Force, which provided training in sonar and acoustics to domestic and international customers.

 In 2009, Patrick began writing articles calling for Australia to buy cheap, off-the-shelf submarines to replace the Collins-class submarine fleet.
 He believes that attempts were made by naval personnel to muzzle his criticisms of the Collins-class vessels.
 He said of the Navy's attitude towards freedom of speech and policy debate: "I presume that, from (the navy’s) perspective, the public is better served if debates about defence are devoid of any contributions from people who know about the subject.”
 In 2012, he noted that American nuclear-powered submarines would be more cost effective for Australia to purchase and maintain and would offer strategic advantages.

 In 2013, Patrick took over a training contract with Quantum Ark Technologies, a company that trained members of the Royal Malaysian Navy.

 In 2015, Patrick wrote several articles for the Australian Strategic Policy Institute (ASPI) which were published in The Strategist.